Wayne Harper: Political career

+In 2024, he became president of the National Conference of State Legislatures.

 Elections

 In 2012 when Senate District 6 Republican Senator Michael G. Waddoups left the Legislature and left the seat open, Harper was selected from two candidates by the Republican convention for the November 6, 2012, General election, which he won with 28,073 votes (83%) against Democratic nominee John Rendell, who had run for Legislative seats in 2008 and 2010.
-Senator Harper is currently up for reelection.